desihub/desidatamodel/doc/DESI_SPECTRO_SIM/PIXPROD/NIGHT/EXPID/simspec-EXPID.rst

 EXTNAME = OBSCONDITIONS

-*Summarize the contents of this HDU.*
+Table with a single row defining the observing conditions for this exposure, e.g. SEEING, AIRMASS, lunar conditions.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~